Machine-learning techniques for model-independent searches in dijet final states: Machine-learning based anomaly detection

 The {\itshape Tag N' Train} (\TNT)~\cite{Amram:2020ykb} approach to anomaly detection combines weak supervision with an initial selection based on an autoencoder.
 The algorithm specifically targets signals in which both jets are anomalous, using the autoencoder anomaly score of one jet to obtain a signal-enriched sample of the other jet.
 They are then combined for the weakly supervised training.
 A schematic of the algorithm is shown in Fig.~\ref{fig:TNT_diagram}.

-The version of \TNT implemented in this \doc starts by randomly assigning the two jets of every event to two independent sets labeled J1 and J2.
+The version of \TNT implemented in this \doc starts by grouping the jets in two sets J1 and J2, randomly assigning one jet in every event to J1 or J2 and the other jet to the other set.
 This contrasts with the original proposal, in which one sample was made of the heavier jet in each event and the other of the lighter jet.
 This change reduces correlation between the two samples, improving the performance of the \TNT algorithm.

 The autoencoders used by \TNT are based on low-level features formatted as jet images, as proposed in Refs.~\cite{Farina:2018fyg,Heimel:2018mkt}.
 The images are constructed as in Ref.~\cite{Macaluso:2018tck}, with pre-processing applied before pixelating, and centered on the \pt-weighted centers of the jet constituents.
 Constituents within an $\eta$ and $\phi$ range of $-0.6$ to $0.6$ around the center of the jets are cast as images of 32 by 32 pixels.
 In order to reduce dependence on the \pt of the jet, each image is normalized so that the sum of all the pixel intensities is equal to one.
 The autoencoders are based on convolutional networks with filter sizes of $3\times3$, where the image's dimensionality is reduced through max-pooling layers after each convolutional layer.
 Three convolutional layers with 32, 24, and 16 filters are used.
 The output is then fed through two dense layers of sizes 128 and 32, before reaching a latent space dimension of 6.
 The ReLU activation function is used after every convolutional and dense layer.
 The architecture is then mirrored, with two fully connected layers and then three convolutional layers using 2D sampling layers in place of the max-pooling layers to produce an image of the same dimensions as the input.